MaxVerevkin/wayrs/README.md

 The project is split into multiple crates:

 - `wayrs-client`: The main crate which implements Wayland wire protocol.
-Provides `Connection` type which represents open Wayland socket.
+Provides `Connection` type which represents open Wayland socket, manages objects and handles callbacks.
-- `wayrs-scanner`: Provides `generate!` macro that generates glue code from `.xml` files.
-Generated code for the core protocol is already included in `wayrs-client`.
-Reexported as `wayrs_client::scanner`.
 - `wayrs-protocols`: A collection of Wayland protocols to use with `wayrs-client`.
 - `wayrs-utils`: A collection of utils and abstractions for `wayrs-client`.
 Includes a shared memory allocator and more.
 - `wayrs-egl`: Brings OpenGL(-ES) to `wayrs`.
 Based on `EGL_KHR_platform_gbm`.
+- `wayrs-scanner`: Implements the `wayrs_client:::generate!` macro that generates glue code from `.xml` files.
+Generated code for the core protocol is already included in `wayrs-client::protocol`.
+Do not use this crate directly.
+- `wayrs-proto-parser`: Parses wayland `.xml` files.
+Used by `wayrs-scanner`.

 ## Projects using `wayrs`